OctaNebula/mafia-wiki/docs/roles/The Civilian.md

 In **OG Mafia**, **Civilians** used to be called Innocents as well as **Civilians**.

 On a 20 player server, there would be 16 or 17 players on the **Good Team** depending on if the **Witch** has chosen to be part of the **Evil Team**.

+None of the game passes allow players to get double chances for obtaining this role.